-The choice the authentication method to use is related to the project/service requirements, we suggest at least to implement a local authentication based on Transport Layer Security (TLS) with passwords, that allow a reasonable security framework for exchanging authentication tokens.
+The choice the authentication to use is related to the project/service requirements, we suggest at least to implement a local authentication based on Transport Layer Security (TLS) with passwords, that allows a reasonable security framework for exchanging authentication tokens.

-More complex projects/services that need to offer resources to a large distributed communities should prefer federated identities.
+More complex projects/services that need to offer resources to large communities should prefer federated identities.
 For example SAML2.0 is the protocol used to build the EduGain World wide identity federation for education and research.